GET THE BEST MAGNESIUM

 This should mean it will be more accessible and affordable for migraine sufferers who meet the criteria.

-The first criterion that has to be met is that the patient suffers from chronic migraine for more than 15 headache days a month, and that more than 8 days of these being migraines.
+The first criterion that has to be met is that the patient suffers from chronic migraine for more than 15 headache days a month, and that more than 8 days of these being migraine.

 You don't need to fill in detailed forms anymore.
 Your neurologist or certified injection professional will need to meet Medicare's requirements.